gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/creating-a-source-plugin.md

 - `resize(width: Int, height: Int, fit: enum): String`
 - `gatsbyImage(args): String`

-You might notice that width, height, resize and `gatsbyImage` can be null.
+You might notice that `width`, `height`, `resize`, and `gatsbyImage` can be null.
 This is because the `RemoteFile` interface can also handle assets other than images, like PDF’s.

-The string returned from `gatsbyImage` is intended to work seamlessly with [Gatsby Image Component](https://www.gatsbyjs.com/docs/reference/built-in-components/gatsby-plugin-image/#gatsbyimage) just like `gatsbyImageData` does.
+The string returned from `gatsbyImage` is intended to work seamlessly with [Gatsby Image Component](/docs/reference/built-in-components/gatsby-plugin-image/#gatsbyimage) just like `gatsbyImageData` does.

-### `sourceNodes` Node API Additions
+### `sourceNodes` node API additions

-When creating nodes, you must add some fields to the node itself to match what the `RemoteFile` interface used above when creating your new type expects.
-You may have guessed it already, you will need `url`, `mimeType`, `filename` as mandatory fields.
+When creating nodes, you must add some fields to the node itself to match what the `RemoteFile` interface expects.
+You will need `url`, `mimeType`, `filename` as mandatory fields.
 When you have an image type, `width` and `height` are required as well.
 The optional fields are `placeholderUrl` and `filesize`. `placeholderUrl` will be the url used to generate blurred or dominant color placeholder so it should contain `%width%` and `%height%` url params if possible.

 ```js
 const assetNode = {